The Biggest New Year’s Resolution Mistake Everyone Makes

 You’re aiming too high

 Truth: You’re consciously or subconsciously setting yourself up to fail.
 If you know that change is too hard to achieve, you won’t feel bad when you fall short.
 This is a terrible mentality to have when it comes to success.
-And for ways to live healthier and happier, her’s the best way to wake up earlier every day.

 You’re not focusing solely on things you can control